 - The Nature Center is constantly making improvements to trails and facilities.
 See the new bridge as part of the 2018 trail project here.

-The Huston-Brumbaugh Nature Center’s Visitors Center is currently open Tuesday through Friday from 9am to 4pm and on Sunday afternoons from 1-5 p.m. beginning March 1st.
-Restrictions apply for entrance to the Visitors Center: face covering required, one point of entrance, two points of exit, 10 people maximum occupancy.
+The Huston-Brumbaugh Nature Center’s Visitors Center is open Tuesday through Friday from 9 a.m. to 4 p.m. and on Sunday afternoons from 1-5 p.m. beginning March 1st.
+Restrictions apply for entrance to the Visitors Center: face covering required, one point of entrance, two points of exit, ten people maximum occupancy.
 We ask visitors to continue to be mindful of the State of Ohio’s COVID-19 orders and protocols.
 Hours will be extended on weekends (1-5 p.m.
 Saturday and Sunday) beginning April 3rd.

 The trails remain open from sunrise to sunset daily.
 Anyone who decides to visit is asked to follow public health guidelines available at coronavirus.ohio.gov.
 Additionally, visitors are expected to follow the Nature Center’s visitor guidelines published on trail maps and trail posts throughout the property to ensure a safe, courteous, and pleasant experience for visitors and wildlife.